U.S. opens probe into fatal Tesla crash, fire in California

 In last week's accident, it was unclear if Tesla's automated control system was driving the car.
 The accident involved two other cars, the NTSB and police said.
 Tesla vehicles have a system called Autopilot that handles some driving tasks.
 The 38-year-old Tesla driver died at a nearby hospital shortly after the crash.

+Late Tuesday, Tesla said in a blog post it does "not yet know what happened in the moments leading up to the crash," but added data shows that Tesla owners have driven the same stretch of highway with Autopilot engaged "roughly 85,000 times... and there has never been an accident that we know of."

+The company said it is working with authorities to recover the logs from the computer inside the vehicle to try to gain a better understanding of what happened.
+The company statement did not address if the crashed vehicle was in Autopilot mode.

-"We have been deeply saddened by this accident, and we have offered our full cooperation to the authorities as we work to establish the facts of the incident," Tesla said in a statement.
+"We have been deeply saddened by this accident, and we have offered our full cooperation to the authorities as we work to establish the facts of the incident," Tesla said in a statement earlier.

 Government scrutiny of the Palo Alto, California company is mounting.
 This is the second NTSB field investigation into a Tesla crash since January.